 - As copyright is a category of intellectual property, copyright owners are entitled to the general law rights that are available to any person whose property has been interfered with.

 If you think that someone has infringed your copyright, let us know.
-Our disputes lawyers can answer your questions and help you identify the remedies that you should seek.
+LegalVision’s dispute resolution lawyers can answer your questions and help you identify the remedies that you should seek.
+You can call on 1300 544 755, or fill the form on this page.

 Was this article helpful?